 Feature-length Documentary about Canadians who have chosen to build their lives around renewable energy.
-Produced by Phillip Vannini.
+Directed by Jonathan Taggart, produced by Phillip Vannini.

 Official selection of Ethnografilm 2015.